 Studying abroad can greatly improve your cross-cultural and interpersonal skills.
-Being immersed in a different culture gives you the opportunity to interact with local individuals and gain an appreciation for the culture.
-It also opens your eyes to the way another culture may communicate, behave and dress, building a tolerance and better understanding cross-cultural differences.
-You have a broader outlook on things.
-In addition, this skill shows you may have foreign language experience.
-There is a constant demand for employees who know multiple languages, increasing your changes of securing a good job.
+Being immersed in a different culture gives you the opportunity to interact with locals and gain an appreciation for their culture.
+It also opens your eyes to the ways another culture may communicate, behave, and dress.
+With time, this allows you to better understand cross-cultural differences.
+You’ll finish your studies and enter the workforce with an open-minded outlook, which can help you thrive in an increasingly global workforce.
+Plus, this skill may also mean you have foreign language experience.
+There’s a constant demand for employees who know multiple languages in many industries, increasing your chances of securing a good job.

-When you enter a new country, you’re faced with a number of cultural differences.
-The way of living is likely entirely different than your own.
-As you adjust, you must learn how to handle certain situations.
-You’ll develop an open and international mindset, changing your perspective on situations and in turn, strengthening your problem-solving skills.
-You learn to think on your feet, meaning to act decisively and effectively without any planning, and also to think outside the box, meaning to think from a new perspective and unconventionally.
+When you enter a new country, you’re faced with cultural differences.
+The local way of living is likely different from what you knew in your home country.
+As you adjust, you’ll learn how to handle new situations.
+You can develop an open mindset and in turn, strengthen your problem-solving skills.
+You’ll learn to think on your feet, meaning you’ll act decisively and effectively in the moment when it’s needed, and also to ‘think outside the box,’ meaning to think from a new or unexpected perspective.

-In addition to the skills mentioned above, studying abroad shows you have no fear in taking initiative and pursuing new experiences.
-This demonstrates to employees you are okay with experiencing something completely unique and foreign, even if it means feeling discomfort at any point.
-Further, you’re recognized as a resourceful individual.
-Initiative and leadership are critical skills necessary for nearly all jobs.
+Studying abroad shows you can take initiative and pursue new experiences.
+This shows employees you’re okay with experiencing something completely unique and foreign, even if it means you’ll have to weather uncertainty.
+Additionally, you’ll be recognized as a resourceful individual.
+Showing initiative and leadership can boost your resume for nearly all jobs.

-Studying abroad impresses many future employers and gives you something interesting to talk about in an interview.
-You’re faced with so many different situations, both good and bad, that translate to both situational and behavioural interview questions.
-It proves you are independent, adaptable, understand cross-cultural differences, are a strong multitasker, a problem solver, and take initiative in various situations.
-These skills alone present a single individual as a strong candidate for many roles.
+Studying abroad impresses employers and gives you something interesting to talk about in an interview.
+As an international student, you’ll experience many different situations that will translate well to situational and behavioural interview questions.
+Your experience abroad can help you become independent, adaptable, and understanding.
+Many international students are also strong multitaskers, problem solvers, and know how to take initiative.
+These skills will help you stand out as a strong candidate for many roles.